hyvyys/language-data/README.md

 ## JSON
 Full data is exported as a JSON file in `/dist/languages.json`.

 If you want a file limited to the data you're interested in, you can build it yourself.
 You'll need Node.js (>= v10.15.3).
-Clone the project, install dependencies `npm i`, and build it `npm run build -- [fields]` where `[fields]` is a space-delimited list of fields you want to include.
-The list of available fields with their descriptions is in `/src/entryFormat.js`.
-E.g.:
+Clone the project, install dependencies `npm i`, and build it `npm run build -- [fields]` where `[fields]` is a space-delimited list of fields you want to include, e.g.:

 ```
 npm run build -- script speakers pangrams
 ```

+The list of available fields with their descriptions is in [`/dist/entryFormat.md`](https://github.com/hyvyys/language-data/blob/master/dist/entryFormat.md).

 # Roadmap